 - a) "Proxy Voting" Voting rights of the stocks of American corporations will be exercised by the System's Administration or, at its direction by selected managers, in the best interest of the System and in accordance with the applicable statutes.
 The custodial bank will forward all proxies to the Administration of the System or to the designated Manager.
 The Administration or the Managers will execute the voting of the proxies in accordance with the "prudent person" standard delineated in Iowa Code Chapter 97B.
 It is the general policy of the System to vote its shares against measures that would hinder or preclude the acquisition or takeover of a corporation or company where a takeover or acquisition may be beneficial to the long-term earnings of the fund.
 Additionally, it is the general policy of the System to abstain from voting its shares on social issues, except where the voting of said proxy may serve to further the safety of the membership of the System, if consistent with the execution of the System's fiduciary responsibility.
-Issues arising in the proxy process may include:

-- 1) Election of directors, including the number and terms of office, attendance and the number of meetings held.

-- 2) Selection and ratification of auditors.

-- 3) Stock splits, dividend and fractional share issues.

-- 4) Application for listing of securities.

-- 5) Corporate name changes.

-- Remuneration of management, directors and employees, including ratification of employee stock option plans.

-- 7) Employment issues.

-- 8) Cumulative voting issues.

-- 9) Fees paid to auditors or consultants.

-- 10) Date or location of annual meetings.

-- 11) Contributions to charities or educational institutions.
+Issues arising in the proxy process may include: - 1) Election of directors, including the number and terms of office, attendance and the number of meetings held. - 2) Selection and ratification of auditors. - 3) Stock splits, dividend and fractional share issues. - 4) Application for listing of securities. - 5) Corporate name changes. - 6) Remuneration of management, directors and employees, including ratification of employee stock option plans. - 7) Employment issues. - 8) Cumulative voting issues. - 9) Fees paid to auditors or consultants. - 10) Date or location of annual meetings. - 11) Contributions to charities or educational institutions. - 12) All other items which are not expected to have a material adverse effect on the price of the security or which would not substantially affect the rights or privileges of the security. - 13) Acquisitions, mergers and divestitures. - 14) Significant changes in the company's articles of incorporation or by-laws, such as anti-takeover provisions, "poison pills" or "rights" issues. - 15) Increases in the number of authorized shares. - 16) Business abroad.